 After breakfast at the hotel, transfer to the Cairo airport for your flight home to the U.S.

-Fly to Amman
+Fly overnight to Amman

-Today you’ll board an overnight flight to Amman, Jordan.
+Depart the U.S. for an overnight flight to Amman, Jordan.

 Arrive in Amman